Do you need an Arabic-certified translator? Or is your translation to be notarized? How about an apostille certificate?

 When it comes to submitting your translated Arabic documents to a court, government agency, or other official body, the terms can be confusing and change significantly from place to place.

 If you’re looking for assistance with a specific project, please get in touch here to request a fast, professional quote.

 For a full briefing on the certification process, please read this article to get a better sense of what is involved.

 Certain situations require certified translations, especially when admitting documents into a court of law or submitting them to government agencies.
 Typical legal/personal documents that usually need certification include birth/marriage/death certificates, passports, vital statistics records, licenses, academic transcripts, etc. Business documents related to mergers and acquisitions, articles of association, financial statements, etc., also usually require certification.

 However, most countries have different procedures and rules for officially certifying translated documents.
-Each have different standards for what qualifies as a certified translation or who can perform them.
+Each has different standards for what qualifies as a certified translation or who can perform them.
 As such, it can be a confusing process to parse out all of these conditions.